 How A Lawyer Can Help When Assigning Power of Attorney

 In Texas, Texas Estates Code provides a standard form that assigns a statutory durable power of attorney.
 This type of power of attorney allows the agent very broad power to act in your name.
 Giving someone such unrestricted power might not be in your best interest.

 However, an experienced probate lawyer can draft a customized power of attorney contract with reasonable and specific limits or contingencies on the agent’s legal authority.
 This is the best way to ensure an agent will not take advantage of his or her position when you are unable to act on your own behalf.

 Houston Power of Attorney Lawyers

-At Hensley & Krueger LLP, our lawyers understand the common pitfalls and shortcomings of poorly written powers of attorney.
+At Hensley & Krueger, PLLC, our lawyers understand the common pitfalls and shortcomings of poorly written powers of attorney.
 We can help you establish your wishes and plan to protect your family and interests in the event of your incapacity.
 Contact us today or call 713-570-6422 to schedule a consultation.